rosedj1/CMSOfficeHours/UF/HiPerGator.md

 --mem=1gb  # Alternatively can do: --mem-per-cpu=500mb
 --distribution

-Long option	short option		description
+# --Long-option    -short-option    description
---nodes=1		-N			request num of servers
---ntasks=1		-n			num tasks that job will use (useful for MPI applications) --cpus-per-task=8	-c
+--nodes=1          -N               request num of servers --ntasks=1         -n               num tasks that job will use (useful for MPI applications) --cpus-per-task=8  -c
 ```

 ### QOS or burstQOS